magento/architecture/design-documents/web-api-controllers.md

 REST/SOAP framework then would create validator for entity _"customer"_ and group _"web_api_create"_, perform validation and generate standard validation error related response to web API clients.
-To allow displaying messages related only to certain properties of object arguments of a web API processor the web API framework will also try to create validators for them by generating an entity name and reusing the same group.
+To allow displaying messages related only to certain properties of Web API arguments the web API framework will also try to create validators for them by generating an entity name and reusing the same group.
 For instance the framework will attempt to create validators for entity with the name _"customer.email"_ and group = _"web_api_create"_ for the _CustomerUpdateInterface::getEmail()_ property.
 Validation entity identifiers and groups can be specified explicitly in the configuration.
-Customer creation API also allows creating sub-entities - addresses, we would want to validate each one and the collection as a whole (like not allowing having more than 10 addresses).
+Customer creation API also allows creating sub-entities - addresses, we would want to validate each one and the collection as a whole (for instance if we don't allow having more than 10 addresses).
 That's why _parameter_ elements can have _property_ elements (which can have child _properties_ as well) to specify entity IDs and groups for those properties.
 The ability to specify these entity IDs/groups for properties explicitly instead of relying on auto-generated ones (like having _customer.addresses_ for addresses) is needed to reuse rules for different endpoints.